 - By mixing trees, shrubs and seasonal crops the damage caused due to insects, diseases, drought, and the wind is prevented.

 7. Chinampas or Floating Gardens:

-This farming system was practiced by the Aztecs of Mexico’s lake country for more than thousand years.
+This farming system was practiced by the Aztecs of Mexico’s lake country for more than a thousand years.
 Chinampas or floating gardens are long and narrow patches of ground, bordered by canals on both sides.
 Approximately 30 meters by 2.5 meters, they are built during canal excavation through stacking alternate layers of canal muck and rotting vegetation.

 8. Sub-surface irrigation:

-This type of irrigation is suitable for hot, arid and windy regions.
+This type of irrigation is suitable for hot, arid, and windy regions.
 Its advantages are: